varnishcache/varnish-cache/doc/sphinx/tutorial/increasing_your_hitrate.rst

   X-VG-WebCache: joanie
   X-VG-WebServer: leon

 OK.
 Let me explain what it does.
-GET usually send off HTTP 0.9 requests, which lack the Host header.
+GET usually sends off HTTP 0.9 requests, which lack the Host header.
 So I add a Host header with the -H option. -U print request headers, -s prints response status, -e prints response headers and -d discards the actual content.
 We don't